ragav0102/opt_ar/README.md

 ---

-#### All OAR objects are immutable.
-Trying to write or change it will raise exceptions
+> Things to remember:

-Again,
+> - All OAR objects are immutable.
+Trying to write or change it will raise exceptions.
-###  OARs are read-optimized AR dupes
+> - Again, OARs are __read-optimized__ AR dupes

-##### Utilize it better for querying/caching, by defining attributes, only that are required
+> - Utilize it better for querying/caching, by defining attributes, only that are required

 ---